USUBadBatch/5510-Midterm/problems/p8/README.md

-# To run the problem with the pretrained (pretrained and untrained -> prepretrained/pretrained) models
+# To run the problem with our pretrained models for the pretrained(c) and untrained(a,b) problems aka prepretrained/pretrained models
 1. `python a.py`
 2. `python b.py`
 3. `python c.py`